Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - public libraries to give people in Alberta equitable access to physical electronic resources provincewide via shared library catalogues and globally available online databases

-- PLSB to implement other provincewide initiatives such as Alberta-wide borrowing as well as access to resources for people with print disabilities
+- PLSB to implement other provincewide initiatives such as Alberta-wide borrowing as well as access to resources for people with print disabilities and Indigenous communities

 The Alberta Public Library Network aims to provide equitable access to a broad range of resources for all people in Alberta, as determined by Government of Alberta priorities.